per1234/EtherEventQueue/README.md

  #### Process
 - queue event
- - only send to nodes that aren't timed out
+ - non-ping events addressed to timed out nodes(other than self) are not queued
+ - events addressed to non-nodes are always queued unless non-node sending is disabled
 - send event from queue
- - new events are sent first
+ - newly queued events(haven't been sent yet) are sent first FIFO
+ - if there are no newly queued events then the sent events in the queue that have not been acked yet are resent FIFO
- - events to timed out nodes are discarded
+ - events other than pings to timed out nodes are discarded
  - event sent
  - remove events from the queue that have the resendFlag parameter == 0
- - listen for incoming events
+ - incoming events
+  - check the queue for internal events(addressed to self)
+  - check for external events(from network)
+    - if the event is from a node then the timestamp is updated
     - if incoming event is an ack then remove the message the ack refers to from the queue